gonelli/critique/README.md

 - Messaging
 - Likes and dislikes on reviews
-- Links from review and following to movie info and profile
+- Links from a review to movie info and profile screens